PLAN YOUR VISIT

 What does "suggested admission" mean?

-Suggested admission means visitors may choose to pay anything from a penny to $29.99 to view SAM's Collections when they purchase tickets onsite.
-The cost of admission to Collections and Installations at Seattle Art Museum is suggested.
+Suggested admission means visitors may choose to pay anything from a penny to $19.99 for general admission when they purchase tickets.
+General admission includes access to Collections and Installations at Seattle Art Museum and is suggested.
 Suggested admission tickets do not include entry to special exhibitions which have fixed pricing.
 Suggested admission is not currently available online.
 Please call SAM’s Customer Service Center, 206.654.3210, 10 am–5 pm, Monday through Friday, to pay what you wish for tickets.

 Are there any discounts for admission?

 Yes!
-Below are discounts that are always available at the Seattle Art Museum and Seattle Asian Art Museum, as well as discounts available for visiting
+Below are discounts that are always available at the Seattle Art Museum and the Seattle Asian Art Museum, as well as discounts available for visiting special exhibitions.

-SAM offers suggested admission pricing for visiting the SAM Collections & Installations (special exhibitions excluded) and the Asian Art Museum.
+SAM offers suggested admission pricing for general admission tickets to SAM's Collections & Installations (special exhibitions excluded) and the Seattle Asian Art Museum.
 We are currently unable to process suggested pricing online, please call the Customer Service Center to secure a ticket for a suggested donation.

 SAM provides discounted rates for students, teens, seniors, and military with ID.

 SAM members and children (14 & under) are free.

 The First Thursday of every month admission to the Seattle Art Museum is free.

 The First Friday of every month seniors get free general admission to the Seattle Art Museum.
 Tickets to special exhibitions downtown are an additional $7.99.

 The last Friday of every month admission to the Seattle Asian Art Museum is free.